Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 linkTitle: Create a product and promote it to the Marketplace
 weight: 250
 ---
-This topic explains how to create a product from an existing asset and make it available in the marketplace for consumption.
+Create a product from an existing asset and make it available in the marketplace for consumption.

 ## Before you start